 The acronym, ‘DECIDE’, is good because it stresses that the preparation is about making decisions.
 You must decide on the goals and generate the specific usability concerns or questions.
 This is critical for usability testing.
 In user testing the scientist have a hypothesis in mind to test, but in usability testing usability experts have specific usability concerns that they are investigating.

 The ‘I’ in DECIDE is for identifying the practical issues.
-(I would have forgotten this aspect of planning for a test.)

 - Users: which users do you want to evaluate?
 What participants can you evaluate?
 How can you solicit the participants?
 How will they participate, e.g. what tasks?